mohitjain/mohitjain/_posts/2012-12-01-a-simple-way-to-implement-soft-delete-in-rails-application.md

 layout: post
 comments: true
 permalink: /2012/12/a-simple-way-to-implement-soft-delete-in-rails-application/
 categories: optimization performance quick-solution tips-and-tricks utilities
 ---

 PS: This blog post use modules.
-If you are not familar with modules in rails application then I will recommend you to check [Modules in ruby on rails ][1]
+If you are not familiar with modules in Rails application, then I will recommend you to check [Modules in Ruby on Rails ][1]

  [1]: http://www.codebeerstartups.com/modules-as-application-model-in-Ruby on Rails-or-refactor-your-code/ "Modules in ruby on rails."

-Here is a simple way to implement soft delete in rails application.
+Here is a simple way to implement soft-delete in rails application.
-Define two modules Achiver and a module Archivable
+Define two modules Achiever and a module Archivable

 {% highlight ruby %}